 We’re all guilty of getting wrapped up in the excitement of a new love interest.
 But a high level of intense (apparent) connection can be a red flag for multiple reasons.
 It may be a form of “love bombing,” a manipulative tactic that involves showering someone with affection to get onto their good side.
 Or it may demonstrate a pathological need for immediate but ultimately superficial connections that belie more serious issues.
 Either way, if your brain is telling you to pump the breaks, do so.

-This is one area where clear, open, honest communication can be a huge help, and you may want to seek out the aid of an online counselor from a provider like ReGain, which specializes in couples’ therapy.
+This is one area where clear, open, honest communication can be a huge help, and you may want to seek out the aid of an online therapist that specializes in couples’ therapy.
 You and your partner need to be aligned on pace and direction.
 If you’re not, the relationship probably won’t work out, and it may be better to get out of it now.

 6. Disrespectful to you or other people